rajann44/qa-webapp/README.md

 ### The app

-This repository contains a simple web application, with Dockerfile and docker-compose files to make it easy to run it as a container.
-If you decide to use docker-compose, the application will be mapped to host port 3567.
+This repository contains a simple web application, with Dockerfile and docker-compose files to make it easy to run as a container.
+If you decide to use the provided docker-compose, the application will be mapped to host port 3567.

 The application itself permits user to edit budgets (lists of payment transactions) and also to share it with other users.
 It can also display charts with transaction summary that can be filtered by budgets and users.